Glacier High School

 Glacier High School is an American public secondary school located in Kalispell, Montana, United States.
 Along with Flathead High School, it is one of two high schools in Kalispell School District #5.

 History

 Glacier High School was built between 2005 and 2007.
 It first opened for freshmen, sophomores, and juniors in the fall of 2007, adding the senior class in 2008.
-During the 2009–2010 school year, enrollment at Glacier was 1,254.
+During the 2023–2024 school year, spring enrollment at Glacier was 1,425.

-Athletics
+Athletics/activities

 The Glacier High School teams are known as the Wolfpack.
-They compete in class AA in Montana and there are eleven sports offered.
+They compete in class AA in Montana and there are fourteen sports offered.